Amaranth819/NaiveBayesHateTweets/README.md

 ### How to run the code

-​	Just run `python NBClassifier.py` if using the pretrained model file.
+​	Just run `python NBClassifier.py` if using the pretrained model.
 Otherwise, run `python retrieve_tweets.py` to create your own dataset first.